mrcendre/snapshot/README.md

 - **`pull`**: Downloads the latest snapshot from the remote FTP server to the current working directory, and replaces the current contents with the snapshot's contents.

   **Note**: If the local directory is not empty, it will be replaced with the snapshot's contents, so make sure to back up any important files before running this command.

+- **`compare`**: Checks the last modification date for both the local working directory and the remote snapshot, and lists the differences between them.
+  This is useful to see what has changed since the last snapshot was taken.

+- **`history`**: Displays the server's copy of the history of all operations performed by the `snapshot` tool, including timestamps and status.
+  When in doubt, it allows to get informations about the operation type (push or pull), the exact size of the snapshot, and the path where it was pushed/pulled.
+  If multiple machines interact with the same remote server, this history will include operations from all of them, which is why the hostname is also included in each entry.

 - **`-q` or `--quiet`**: Suppresses or reduces output messages, useful for scripting or when you don't need detailed feedback.